iamsrp/dexter/README.md

 Dexter is a voice-controlled assistant, akin to Google Home and Alexa.
 Dexter's your right hand (in theory).

-Originally developed for Raspberry Pi OS, it also works on Ubuntu.

-This is very much a toy project and should be considered work in progress.
+It is actively developed on Raspberry Pi OS and Ubuntu.
+Dexter is very much a toy project and should be considered work in progress.
 That being said, it kinda works for me; it might for you too.

 **Table of Contents**